IPLC - Take the Lead on Your Emotions

 Making a choice is a powerful experience.
 Whether we stay with our current "unwanted" emotions or thoughts or shift, we respond to a need.

-• If we choose to stay– that's okay – We are choosing to keep up this way.
+• If we choose to stay—that's okay, we are choosing to maintain this way.
 Choosing to stay is not letting our emotions and thoughts lead us from autopilot; it is an intentional choice.

-• If we choose to shift – We only shift after we check in with ourselves and ask how we want to move.
+• If we choose to shift, we only do so after checking in with ourselves and asking how we want to move.
 Do we need to step away?
 Do we need to reach out and ask for support?
-Do we need to go on a walk to be inspired by a new perspective?
+Do we need to take a walk to gain a new perspective and be inspired?
 Do we need to rest?
-What is it that we need to shift, and how?
+What do we need to shift, and how?

-What I love about sharing the IPLC system is how empowering it is.
+What I love about sharing the IPLC system is its empowering nature.
 Being at a place of choice differs from allowing our autopilot tendencies to lead us without awareness.

 It takes time to practice this framework, but finding your way is so liberating.

-Remember, first, you identify, then you label or name your emotions or thoughts, pause to center yourself, and lastly, make an intentional choice.
-As a leader, you can use that with yourself and empower others when you help them develop and grow.
+Remember, first, identify your emotions or thoughts, then label or name them, pause to center yourself, and lastly, make an intentional choice.
+As a leader, you can use this approach with yourself and empower others by helping them develop and grow.
 Experiment with the ILPC and share with us how it works for you.

-If you liked this article, please subscribe and share it with your circle of connection to keep the ripple effect.
+If you liked this article, please subscribe and share it with your circle of connections to help keep the ripple effect going.

 Previous